How does React work under the hood ? The Overview of React internals

 the Fiber Tree and checks if they need to re-render and figures out the necessary updates on host DOM.

-Because of concurrent mode, “Render” phase might be interrupted and resumed, which makes it a complex step.
+Because of concurrent mode, “Render” phase might be interrupted and resumed, which makes it a quite complex step.

 For more, refer to following episodes: